-The Company has revenue sharing agreements with Deerfield and the Company's scientific founder to pay each of Deerfield and the scientific founder a low single digit percentage rate of net sales of certain commercial products.
+The Company has revenue sharing agreements with Deerfield Healthcare Innovations Fund, L.P. and Deerfield Private Design Fund, IV, L.P. (collectively "Deerfield"), an investor in the Company, and the Company's scientific founder to pay each of Deerfield and the scientific founder a low single digit percentage rate of net sales of certain commercial products.
 The payment obligation expires on the later of 12 years from the first commercial sale in a country or the expiration of the last-to-expire patent in that country for both Deerfield and the Company's scientific founder.
-The Company accounts for this liability at fair value with changes recognized in the statements of operations and comprehensive loss.
-Given the early-stage nature of the underlying technology and inherent risks associated with obtaining regulatory approval and achieving commercialization, the Company ascribed no value to either of the revenue sharing agreements at inception and at December 31, 2021 and 2020.
-The Company currently does not have any net sales and as a result has paid no amounts under these obligations nor has the Company accrued any liability as of December 31, 2021 and 2020.
+The Company accounts for this liability at fair value with changes recognized in the consolidated statements of operations and comprehensive loss.
+Given the early-stage nature of the underlying technology and inherent risks associated with obtaining regulatory approval and achieving commercialization, the Company ascribed no value to either of the revenue sharing agreements at inception and at December 31, 2022 and 2021.
+The Company currently does not have any net sales and as a result has paid no amounts under these obligations nor has the Company accrued any liability as of December 31, 2022 and 2021.